4 Types of Communication and How To Improve Them

 Types of communication

 There are several different ways we share information with one another.
 For example, you might use verbal communication when sharing a presentation with a group.
 You might use written communication when applying for a job or sending an email.
+Here’s a more in-depth look at the four main categories of communication:

 Verbal communication is the use of language to transfer information through speaking or sign language.
 It is one of the most common types, often used during presentations, video conferences and phone calls, meetings and one-on-one conversations.
 Verbal communication is important because it is efficient.
 It can be helpful to support verbal communication with both nonverbal and written communication.